-Name 2012 Quarterly Bonus Program Target Each Quarter (\$) 2012 Quarterly Bonus Program Maximum Each Quarter (\$) 2012 Annual Bonus Program Target (\$) 2012 Annual Bonus Program Maximum (\$ ) Thomas H. Werner 75,000 93,750 600,000 900,000 Charles D. Boynton 23,625 29,531 189,000 283,500 Howard J. Wenger 33,750 42,188 270,000 405,000 Marty T. Neese 30,375 37,969 238,500 357,750 Douglas R. Richards 20,125 25,156 164,500 246,750 Dennis V. Arriola (1) n/a n/a n/a n/a

-(1) Mr. Arriola's employment with the Company terminated on March 5, 2012.

-2012 Annual Bonus Program.
-Awards under the 2012 Annual Bonus Program were formula-driven.
-At the beginning of fiscal 2012, the Compensation Committee approved two performance metrics: (1) an annual revenue target and (2) an annual adjusted profit before tax target.
-Our adjusted profit before tax target is our profit before tax adjusted for items such as asset write-downs, acceleration of amortization of debt issuance costs, stock-based compensation charges, purchase-accounting related charges, any extraordinary non-recurring items, and related tax effects associated with the items described above.
-Each named executive officer would earn 50% of his target bonus under the 2012 Annual Bonus Program upon the achievement of the revenue target and another 50% of his target bonus upon the achievement of the adjusted profit before tax target.
+Name 2013 Quarterly Bonus Program Target Each Quarter (\$) 2013 Quarterly Bonus Program Maximum Each Quarter (\$) 2013 Annual Bonus Program Target (\$) 2013 Annual Bonus Program Maximum (\$) Thomas H. Werner 56,250 70,313 675,000 1,012,500 Charles D. Boynton 21,250 26,563 255,000 382,500 Howard J. Wenger 25,313 31,641 303,750 455,625 Marty T. Neese 22,500 28,125 270,000 405,000 Douglas J. Richards 15,313 19,141 183,750 275,625 flow metric.
+Our annual revenue metric is based on our annual revenue, with certain adjustments such as amounts related to utility and power plant projects.
+Our annual profitability metric is based on our annual net income, adjusted for taxes and other items such as amounts related to utility and power plant projects and certain payments made to Total.
+Our annual free cash flow metric is based on our annual operating cash flow, adjusted for items such as amounts relating to investing activities and certain amounts relating to lease financing.
+Each named executive officer would earn 27% of his target bonus under the 2013 Annual Bonus Program upon the achievement of the revenue target, 33% upon the achievement of the profitability target, and the remaining 40% of his target bonus upon the achievement of the free cash flow target.
 Maximum payment under the program was 150% of target because we wanted to encourage our named executive officers to exceed the performance targets.
 Payment for each target is determined based on the percentage of performance target that was achieved, as follows:

+2013 Annual Bonus Program.
+Awards under the 2013 Annual Bonus Program were formula-driven.
+At the beginning of fiscal 2013, the Compensation Committee established and approved target levels in respect of three performance criteria: (1) an annual revenue metric, (2) an annual profitability metric, and (3) an annual free cash

-Percentage of Performance Target Achieved Payment of Bonus as Percentage of Target Bonus Under 80% No bonus paid 80% 80% of target bonus (minimum payment for minimum achievement) 81%-100% Add 1% for every 1% achieved to 100% payment Over 100% Add 2.5% for every 1% achieved over 100% Over 120% 150% of target bonus (maximum payment)
+Percentage of Performance Target Achieved Payment of Bonus as Percentage of Target Bonus

+Under 80% No bonus paid

+80% of target bonus (minimum payment for minimum achievement)

+Over 80%-100% Add 1% to payment for every 1% of performance target achieved, to 100% payment to a 150% payment

+Over 100%-150% Add an additional 1% to payment for every 1% of performance target achieved over 100% payment,

+Over 150% 150% of target bonus (maximum payment)

-The performance targets, set at the beginning of fiscal 2012, were assessed at the end of the year.
-Based on our actual results in fiscal 2012, bonuses were earned and paid to our named executive officers for both the revenue target and the adjusted profit before tax target.
+The annual performance targets, set at the beginning of fiscal 2013, were assessed at the end of the year.
+Based on our actual results in fiscal 2013, bonuses were earned and paid to our named executive officers for the annual revenue target, the annual profitability target, and the annual free cash flow target, as presented below in the aggregate.